Department of History

 490 Special Topics in History (3).
 Subject matter will vary with instructor but will focus on some particular topic or historical approach.
 Course description available from the departmental office.

-500 Gender and Nation in Europe and Beyond: From the 18th to the 20th Century (WMST 500).
-The course explores the growing body of research on gender and nation/nationalism by focusing on problems of national belongings, citizenship, state and nation formation, and national iconography.
+500 Gender, Empire, and Nation in Europe and Beyond, 18th to the 20th Century (WMST 500).
+This course explores the growing body of research on gender, empire, and nation/nationalism in modern European history by focusing on problems of national belongings and citizenship, state and nation building and empire formation, and the gendered discourses and representations of nation and empire.

 513 Imperialism and the Third World (3).
 This course explores the processes by which 19th-century imperialism set the contours of the modern world, establishing relations among societies and reconfiguring both colonial cultures and European cultures.